firecmsco/firecms/website/docs/migrating_from_v1.md

 properties.

-Users are now able to persist new collection configurations, by default using the Firestore `ConfigurationPersistence` implementation.
+Users are now able to persist new collection configurations, by default using the Firestore `CollectionsController` implementation.
 This implementation saves the modified collection schemas in a path in the user's Firestore instance, under `__FIRECMS`, so make sure you have the appropriate permissions assigned in your security rules if you would like to enable this function.